Parents Outraged After A Universal Orlando Character Made An ‘OK’ Sign On Six-Year-Old’s Shoulder

 — Best of Orlando (@BestofOrlando) February 2, 2016

-The “OK” hand sign has been around for decades, and until recently had the most anodyne of meanings.
-However, according to The Anti Defamation League, it’s been corrupted by the white supremacy movement.
+The “OK” hand sign has been around for decades and, until recently, had the most anodyne of meanings.
+However, according to The Anti Defamation League, it has been corrupted by the white supremacy movement.
 The three extended fingers visually represent the letter W, and the circle formed by the thumb and index finger visually represent the circular portion of the letter P — WP for White Power.
 The group has deemed that the hand sign is now a white supremacy symbol.

 The Zingers certainly see it that way.